Omar Khayyam: Astronomy

 The Jalālī calendar was a true solar calendar where the duration of each month is equal to the time of the passage of the Sun across the corresponding sign of the Zodiac.
 The calendar reform introduced a unique 33-year intercalation cycle.
 As indicated by the works of Khazini, Khayyam's group implemented an intercalation system based on quadrennial and quinquennial leap years.
 Therefore, the calendar consisted of 25 ordinary years that included 365 days, and 8 leap years that included 366 days.
 The calendar remained in use across Greater Iran from the 11th to the 20th centuries.
-In 1911 the Jalali calendar became the official national calendar of Qajar Iran.
-In 1925 this calendar was simplified and the names of the months were modernized, resulting in the modern Iranian calendar.
+In 1911, the Jalali calendar became the official national calendar of Qajar Iran.
+In 1925, this calendar was simplified and the names of the months were modernised, resulting in the modern Iranian calendar.
 The Jalali calendar is more accurate than the Gregorian calendar of 1582, with an error of one day accumulating over 5,000 years, compared to one day every 3,330 years in the Gregorian calendar.
 Moritz Cantor considered it the most perfect calendar ever devised.

-One of his pupils Nizami Aruzi of Samarcand relates that Khayyam apparently did not have a belief in astrology and divination: "I did not observe that he (scil.
+One of his pupils, Nizami Aruzi, relates that Khayyam apparently did not have a belief in astrology and divination: "I did not observe that he (scil.
 Omar Khayyam) had any great belief in astrological predictions, nor have I seen or heard of any of the great [scientists] who had such belief."
 While working for Sultan Sanjar as an astrologer he was asked to predict the weather – a job that he apparently did not do well.
-George Saliba (2002) explains that the term ‘ilm al-nujūm, used in various sources in which references to Omar's life and work could be found, has sometimes been incorrectly translated to mean astrology.
-He adds: "from at least the middle of the tenth century, according to Farabi's enumeration of the sciences, that this science, ‘ilm al-nujūm, was already split into two parts, one dealing with astrology and the other with theoretical mathematical astronomy."
+George Saliba explains that the term ‘ilm al-nujūm, used in various sources in which references to Khayyam's life and work could be found, has sometimes been incorrectly translated to mean astrology.
+He adds: "from at least the middle of the tenth century, according to Farabi's Enumeration of the Sciences, that this science, ‘ilm al-nujūm, was already split into two parts, one dealing with astrology and the other with theoretical mathematical astronomy."